 After reporting to authorities, individuals are encouraged to notify their supervisor, if appropriate.

-Program leaders whose unit (campus, college, or department) is sponsoring an event or program intended for minors are required to register the program, whether in-person, virtual, or hybrid on the designated Safety of Minors website, called YouthCentral, two weeks prior to the start of the event.
-The purpose of registration is to confirm that each program has addressed safety of minors in its planning and complied with the requirements of this policy.
-For units that regularly conduct programs for minors on or off University property (child care centers, annual summer camp programs, etc.), a single annual filing is sufficient.
+Program leaders are required to register the program, whether in-person, virtual, or hybrid on the designated Safety of Minors website, called YouthCentral, two weeks prior to the start of the event.
+The purpose of registration is for each Program to confirm it has addressed safety of minors in its planning and complied with the requirements of this policy.
+For units that regularly conduct Programs for minors on or off University property (child care centers, annual summer camp programs, etc.), a single annual filing is sufficient.
 Each registration is good for one year, and must be renewed annually if the Program continues.
 Program leaders are responsible for informing their unit head and obtaining approval for the Program prior to registration.

 B. Background Checking

-The following program staff are excluded from the background check requirement unless they are staying overnight:
+The following staff are excluded from the background check requirement unless the Program staff is staying overnight:

-- program staff who visit minors off-campus in settings where minors are under the supervision of teachers, parents or other adult chaperones from the minors' school or organization; and
+- staff who engage with minors on or off campus in settings where minors are under the supervision, care and control of teachers, parents or other adult chaperones from the minors' school or organization;

 - will not have unsupervised contact with minors, and